-Saltfjellet/Svartisen National Park
+Saltfjellet-Svartisen National Park

-Saltfjellet/Svartisen National Park has the most varied landscape of all the national parks in Norway, with a number of valleys and mountains offering great hiking experiences.
+Saltfjellet/Svartisen National Park has the most varied landscape of all the national parks in Norway, with a number of valleys and mountains offering a variety of hiking experiences.
 Storvollen, just south of the Arctic Circle, is a good starting point for hikes in the area, with easily accessible valleys such as Stormdalen and Tespdalen nearby.
 Tespdalen offers especially good fishing all the way up past the Arctic Circle.
-After passing the beautiful waterfalls, the landscape opens up into the wide open high plains of Saltfjellet.
+After passing the waterfalls, the landscape opens up into the wide open high plains of Saltfjellet.

 Børgefjell National Park

-Børgefjell National Park is one of Norway's oldest and largest parks, covering 1,447 square kilometres.
+Børgefjell National Park is one of Norway's oldest and largest parks, covering 1,447 square kilometers.
 This is the realm of the polar fox and the mountain trout, and a hike in these mountains will offer great outdoor experiences.
 The park is best suited for experienced mountain hikers, even if the terrain is fairly easy.
 There are several paths into the park, the most used are from Oksvollen in Harvassdalen and Simskardet in Grane.

 The Nordland County Route

-Lomsdal/Visten National Park
+Lomsdal-Visten National Park

 In addition, there are countless other hiking opportunities in Helgeland.
 Contact the various tourist offices for further suggestions.